maldoinc/wireup/docs/pages/annotations.md

 ### Annotation Requirements in External Targets

-Annotations are always required when injecting into an external target, even if they are not normally required in Wireup services.
-You must annotate parameters with `Annotated[T, Inject()]` or its alias `Injected[T]`.
+When injecting into an external target, annotations are always required, even if not typically needed in Wireup services.
+Annotate parameters with `Annotated[T, Inject()]` or its alias `Injected[T]`.

 !!! abstract "Why is this required"
-    In its own services, Wireup assumes full ownership of the dependencies, making empty annotations via `Inject()` redundant.
-However, when injecting into targets it doesn't own, annotations inform the container to interact only with certain parameters.
-This ensures compatibility with other libraries or frameworks that might provide additional arguments to the function.
+    In its own services, Wireup assumes full ownership of dependencies, making empty annotations via `Inject()` redundant.
+For external targets, annotations inform the container to interact only with specific parameters, ensuring compatibility with other libraries or frameworks.

-    A major benefit of this, is that the container can now raise an error if you request to inject something it doesn't recognize.
+    Explicit annotations allow the container to fail fast on unrecognized injection requests, improving reliability by catching errors early.
+They also enhance maintainability and readability by clearly documenting expected dependencies.

 ## Examples